JabRef/jabref/docs/code-howtos.md

 When accessing a preference value, the method Globals.prefs.getTYPE(key) has to be used.

 Defaults should go into the model package.
-See [here](https://github.com/JabRef/jabref/commit/2f553e6557bddf7753b618b0f4edcaa6e873f719#commitcomment-15779484) for the comment.
+See [Comments in this Commit](https://github.com/JabRef/jabref/commit/2f553e6557bddf7753b618b0f4edcaa6e873f719#commitcomment-15779484)

 See https://github.com/JabRef/jabref/blob/master/src/main/java/org/jabref/logic/preferences/TimestampPreferences.java (via https://github.com/JabRef/jabref/pull/3092) for the current way how to deal with preferences.